 Batistuta finished his international career with a record 56 goals in just 78 appearances—a number that may never be surpassed.

-Gabriel Batistuta Childhood Story Plus Untold Biography Facts –Club Career in Summary
+Gabriel Batistuta Biography – Club Career in Summary:

 Batistuta’s professional career got off to a slow start.
 After a disappointing season with Newell’s, he transferred to River Plate.
 There, his struggles continued as he managed to find the back of the net just 3 times in 19 appearances.